-When California was reached;
+When California was reached:

-Past Commander-in-Chief Delevan B. Bowley: Commander-in-Chief and my brothers of the Fitty-fifth Annual Encampment of the Sons of Union Veterans of the Civil War, the brother whom I will submit to you for your consideration needs no introduction.
-He has served for many years his Camp, his Department and our Commandery-in-Chief with credit to you and to himself.
-His father enlisted in Company F, of the 57th Ohio Infantry, in that wonderful state of our Union who has presented so many eminent Americans for service for our country.
+Past Commander-in-Chief Delevan B. Bowley: Commander-in-Chief and my brothers of the Fitty-fifth Annual Encampment of the Sons of Union Veterans of the Civil War, the brother whom I will served for many years his Camp, his Department and our Commandery-in-Chief with credit to you and to himself.
+His falher enlisted in Company F of the 57th Ohio Infantry, in that wonder ul state of our Union who has presented so many eminent Americans for service for our country.

 In California we have adopted a plan for our state which is 750 miles long.
 We have divided our Department into three sections and we select our Department officers from these three sections.
-Today the splendid brother we have selected for our Commander-in-Chief comes from the east and now 1 wish to submit the name of a brother who comes from the middle part of the United States.
-It is a pleasure to submit to you the name of Perle L. Fouch of the Department of Michigan and I wish to state in submitting this name, I think it is a beautiful tribute that 1 was asked to perform this duty, for, had he lived, our beloved Past Department Commander George Cogshall would be making this nomination.
+Today the splendid brother we have selected for our Commander-in-Chief comes from the east and now 1 wish to submit the name of a brother who comes from the middle part of the United States-It is a pleasure to submit to you the name of Perle L. Fouch of the Department of Michigan and I wish to state in submitting this name, I think it is a beautiful tribute that I was asked to perform this duty, for, had he lived, our beloved Past Department Commander George Cogshall would be making this nomination.
 I thank you and I trust you will make the vote unanimous.